-The point of the discussion posts is to foster a conversation between students.
+The point of the Moodle posts is to foster a discussion between students.
 Each original post is worth 15 points, the responses are worth 5 points for a total of 20 points per discussion question.

-Students have the option to record initial posts each week as a group discussion (2-4 students) using Zoom (must be a minimum of 20 minutes of discussion).
+Students have the option to record one of the initial posts each week as a group discussion (2-4 students) using Zoom (must be a minimum of 30 minutes of discussion.
 This counts as both initial post and response to another post for all attendees.
 Each participant must post the video link in the discussion area for grading purposes.
-Note: There are Discussion Questions with "NOT Zoom Group Optional" listed.
+Note: Only the Discussion Question with "Zoom Group Optional" listed is available for this option.